 The LoRaTM modem uses spread spectrum modulation and forward error correction techniques to increase the range and robustness of radio communication links compared to traditional FSK or OOK based modulation.
-Examples of the performance improvement possible for several settings are summarised in the table below.
-The spreading factor and error correction rate are design variables that allow the designer to optimise the trade-off between occupied bandwidth, data rate, link budget improvement and immunity to interference.
-In the table below a coding rate of 4/5 is used.
+Examples of the performance improvement possible, for several possible settings, are summarised in the table below.
+Here the spreading factor and error correction rate are design variables that allow the designer to optimise the trade-off between occupied bandwidth, data rate, link budget improvement and immunity to interference.

-Table 12 Example LoRaTM Modem Performances
+Table 9 Example LoRaTM Modem Performances, 868MHz Band